PowerBiDevCamp/SalesforceAppOwnsDataEmbedding/CreateAzureAdApplication.md

 <img src="CreateAzureAdApplication\media\image2.png" style="width:3.16949in;height:1.5117in" />

-In the **Redirect URI** section leave the default selection in the dropdown box to **Web** and leave the textbox to the right of the dropdown box empty.
+In the **Redirect URI** section leave the default selection of **Web** in the dropdown box and leave the textbox to the right of the dropdown box empty.
 The reason for leaving this textbox empty is that you do not need to add a Redirect URI when acquiring app-only access tokens using Client Credentials Flow.
 Click the **Register** button to create the new Azure AD application.

 <img src="CreateAzureAdApplication\media\image3.png" style="width:3.8983in;height:1.18104in" />